 Why is certification good for my business?

-Demonstrable and transparent quality assurance constitutes a licence to produce.
-Certification shows your commitment to a set of globally recognised principles, opening the global market:
+Demonstrable and transparent quality assurance constitutes a license to produce.
+Certification shows your commitment to a set of globally recognized principles, opening the global market:

 - Food safety has a high priority

 - The animal feed industry, including ingredient suppliers, is part of the food chain and is responsible for the safety of its products

 - HACCP is a proactive approach which links the feed chain to the food chain

 - Quality control of raw materials is a mutual concern for suppliers and the animal feed industry

 - The trade and industry are assuming their responsibility for product safety

 By achieving certification, your company can demonstrably guarantee that animal feeds and animal feed ingredients meet the legal rules and the requirements which have been agreed with the parties in the chain.
 The certification enables your organization to: